Sahand Dam

 Sahand Dam (Persian: سد سهند) is a dam southwest of Hashtrud, East Azerbaijan province, Iran.
-With a reservoir volume of 135 million cubic meters, it is considered one of the most important dams in East Azerbaijan province.
+With a reservoir volume of 135 E6m3, it is considered one of the most important dams in East Azerbaijan province.
 In addition to supplying drinking and industrial water to Hashtrud city, this dam supplies agricultural water to about 7 thousand hectares of land in this region.